 How did you manage to save up that much?

-When I left to travel, I wasn’t intending to work from the road, so I knew I’d need a healthy bank balance.
+When I left to travel, I wasn’t intending to work from the road, so I knew I’d need a healthy bank balance to keep me going for an entire year, maybe two.
 The first thing I did was make travel my priority.

-I was studying full-time at college, so couldn’t get a full-time job to help fund my travels.
+I was studying full-time at college/university, so couldn’t get a full-time job to help fund my travels.
 Instead, I picked up multiple part-time jobs and worked as a sales assistant in a garden centre, a pharmacy, and a supermarket.
-You don’t need an amazing job to build up your bank balance!
+You don’t need an amazing job to build up your bank balance — I was earning just $7 an hour!
 I took every opportunity to work extra hours that I could.
-At one point, I took on a two-month internship at my college while working every weekend and didn’t have a day off in eight weeks.
+At one point, I took on a two-month internship at university while working every weekend and didn’t have a day off in eight weeks.

 In addition to working every hour possible, I sold everything I owned that wouldn’t fit in my backpack.
 Drastic?
 Yep, but I’d read about how travel can transform you into a minimalist and I was hoping the same would happen for me.
-I sold the old clothes I barely wore, my CD and DVD collection, and college textbooks.
+I sold the old clothes I barely wore, my CD and DVD collection (lol I’m old), and college textbooks.
 I sold anything I thought I could make money from and decluttered my life in the process.
-I’m pleased to say that five years later, I haven’t missed any of it.
+I’m pleased to say that nine years later, I haven’t missed any of it.

 How Can I Make Money as I Travel?

 There are so many ways for you to make money as you travel — you just have to get inventive!
-I suggest sitting down and making a list of your skills and figuring out a way for you to do them from anywhere.
-For me, this was writing.
-For you, it could be any type of freelancing — graphic design, coding, editing, developing apps, social media marketing, translating, consulting… You could also see if your current job would allow you to work remotely.
+I suggest sitting down and making a list of your skills and figuring out a way for you to get paid to do them from anywhere.
+It could be some type of freelancing — graphic design, coding, copyediting, developing apps, social media marketing, translating, consulting… You could also see if your current job would allow you to work remotely.
 Many jobs that you can do from home don’t mind if you are in a different timezone, as long as you get your hours of work done.

-If you don’t fancy sitting in front of a laptop, there are options like working as a surf instructor or scuba diving instructor, working in a hostel, teaching English, etc.
+If you don’t fancy sitting in front of a laptop, there are options like working as a surf instructor or divemaster, working in a hostel, and teaching English.

-You can also get working holiday visas, for example, in Australia, where you can live and work there for a year or so.
+You can also get working holiday visas in Australia/New Zealand/Canada, where you can live and work there for a year or so.

 How much does all of this travel cost you?

-I usually spend between $10,000-$15,000 a year.
-Each year, I’ll choose to split my time equally between Western countries that are more expensive — the US, Western Europe, Australia and New Zealand — and cheaper countries, such as Mexico, Central America, Eastern Europe and Southeast Asia.
+I usually spend between $10,000 and $15,000 a year on travel.
+Each year, I’ll choose to split my time equally between countries that are more expensive — the US, Western Europe, Australia and New Zealand — and more affordable areas, such as Mexico, Central America, Eastern Europe and Southeast Asia.
 I wrote a detailed breakdown of how much it costs to travel with a mid-range budget here.